Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 For some extra practice, try one of the following exercises:

 - Order the `dbt sl query --metrics orders --group-by metric_time__year` command output by ascending order of `metric_time__year`.
 Check out the [dbt Semantic Layer commands](/docs/build/metricflow-commands#query) docs for more information on how to do this.
+- Filter to this year and last year only to limit data returned.
 - Try creating a monthly time spine &mdash; duplicate your daily time spine model, adjust it to generate one row per month, and update the YAML file to include `granularity: month`.
 Give it a try!
 :::